rjtbansal/kitchenmate-barcode-label/README.md

 Future Improvements if had more time:

 - Would have liked to completely implement the PDF generation feature.
+Somehow after hitting the API to get PDF I was instead getting a type FILE.
+Upon converting it to PDF all my data appeared as a JSON printed in the file.
+So need to debug on my end why is that the case.
 - Styling of labels could have been improved more with more data on the label
 - Code could have been refactored more especially the data used to make API calls